-Past is a nice place to visit, but not a good place to stay.
+The past is a nice place to visit, but not a good place to stay.
 Past memories are a certain reflection of where we come from.
 Our minds are always running in a loop.
-This loop runs through the past, present and the future.
+This loop runs through the past, present, and future.

 The faster actions deal with smaller issues.
 And the slower system can tackle bigger problems.